How to Get Rid of Mice in Your House

 - If you have a bird's feeder, clean up the seeds under it every couple of days.

 How to Get Rid of Mice

 Once you complete all the steps enlisted above, you can proceed with pest removal process.
-The best way to get rid of mice is to do it fast.
+The most effective way to get rid of mice is to do it fast.
 If you don't, there will be a lot more damage to your property and a lot more mice to get rid of.
 It's also best not to let them reproduce and after that kill them off, but to do it in the beginning when they are still in small numbers.
 Here are some ways to get rid of a mouse infestation.

 Many people prefer to get rid of mice the humane way by using live traps.
 They are pretty easy to set and maybe, the only drawback is that you will catch only one mouse at a time.
 This makes it ineffective when it comes to large infestations.